-For a vegetable to become truly diseased, several conditions must be present: a susceptible host plant, a pathogenic organism, a good method of distributing the organism, and the proper environment for it to exist, enter the plant, and thrive.
-When these conditions are met, infection occurs, and a disease agent becomes established.
-The choice of a proper management tactic must be based on accurate knowledge of the pathogen causing the disease; its life cycle; time of infection; the part of the plant involved; the method of agent distribution; past, present, and future environmental conditions; and certain economic considerations.
-Effective management techniques include: use of resistant varieties; use of non-infested soil or long rotations; sterilization of soil with steam or chemicals; use of clean seed, either certified or grown in disease-free areas; treatment of seed with heat or chemicals; control of insects and weed hosts; monitoring of weather conditions; use of biological control agents; and proper timing and application of fungicides or nematicides.
+For a disease to develop in a vegetable crop, there are three critical factors that must occur together: a susceptible host plant, a virulent pathogenic organism, and environmental conditions favorable for the pathogen to survive, enter (infect) the plant, and thrive.
+This is referred to as the disease triangle.
+Additonal important factors are an effective method for distributing the pathogen and time for the disease to develop and become severe enough to impact yield.
+The choice of appropriate management practices for a particular disease must be based on accurate knowledge of the pathogen causing the disease; its life cycle; time of infection; the part of the plant involved; the method of pathogen distribution; past, present, and future environmental conditions; and certain economic considerations.
+Effective management practices include: resistant varieties; pathogen-free seed that was tested (certified) or grown in disease-free areas; treatment of seed with heat or chemicals; long rotations; sterilization of soil with steam or chemicals; control of insect vectors and weed hosts; and proper timing and application of organic and/or conventional fungicides and nematicides which entails weekly checking plants for disease symptoms and monitoring weather conditions.